hypothesis/h/docs/developing/install.rst

 .. seealso::

-   This page documents how to setup a development install of the Hypothesis web service.
+   This page documents how to setup a development install of h.
    For installing the Hypothesis client for development see https://github.com/hypothesis/client/, and for the browser extension see https://github.com/hypothesis/browser-extension.